hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 Typically, block parameters in Objective-C are called `somethingBlock`.
 In Swift we could use `somethingClosure`, but that would make the parameter name even longer.
 Loosing the qualifier is not an option, as it makes the parameter type less clear (e.g., Is `success` a closure or a `Bool`?
 Does  `failure` represent a reason or a closure?)

-For lack of an official style guide, I propose prefixing internal parameter names of closures with `do`.
+For lack of an official style guide, I propose using verbs for internal parameter names of closures (as suggested by Legolas-the-elf).
+If not possible to find a verb, prefixing the name with `on` should do (as suggested by @radex).
 Let's take an excerpt from previous examples and see if this feels right.

 ```
 if didSucceed {
-    doSuccess(image)
+    succeed(image) // onSuccess(image)
 } else {
-    doFailure(error)
+    fail(error) // onfailure(error)
 }
 ```

-At the very least the `do` prefix is short and clearly indicates a closure.
+At the very least the `on` prefix is short and clearly indicates a closure.
 While it might not become the standard, it beats calling these parameters `somethingBlock`.

 ## Style guide

 * In functions with more than one closure, treat the trailing closure as the most important closure of the function.
 * Set the default value of closure parameters to an empty closure or `nil`. `nil` is preferred when performance is a concern and optimizations can be implemented by knowning that the function user didn't provide a closure.
 * Avoid suffixing the method name with the first parameter name when said parameter is a closure (e.g., `fetchImageWithFailure`).
-* Prefix internal closure parameter names with `do`.
+* User verbs for internal closure parameter names or prefix them with `on`.

 Agree?
 Disagree?
 Please don't hesitate to post an issue or submit pull requests with feedback or corrections.